Jozef Štafura

-Jozef Štafura (born 11 September 1948 in Pavlovce nad Uhom, Czechoslovakia) is a former Slovak football midfielder who played for Strážske and mostly for VSS Košice (1969–80).
+Jozef Štafura (born 11 September 1948 in Pavlovce nad Uhom, Czechoslovakia) is a Slovak former footballer who played as a midfielder.
+He played for Strážske and for VSS Košice (1969–80).
 He played overall 251 games and scored 26 goals during his ten seasons at the Czechoslovak First League.
 He was a part of the legendary VSS midfield from the 1970s, including trio Štafura – Daňko – Pollák.

 On 2 May 1973, Štafura made his only appearance for the Czechoslovakia national football team in a 1–1 away draw against Denmark at the 1974 FIFA World Cup qualification.

 After his playing career he was an assistant coach of 1.
 FC Košice and the Slovakia national under-21 football team (1993–97) alongside Milan Lešický.